briconsejo/git-first-steps/README.md

 ```
 git help -a
 ```
-2. Make a fork of your repo.
+2. Make a fork of this repo with your user.

 ## Normal operation: Add new telephone